geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 Yeah.
 One of the other trade-offs that I made was I added movement ops into the big graph.
 And you kind of have to do this because computing the derivative of an arbitrary view is really tricky.
-Like...
+Like..
 I struggled with it for five hours.
-There's no way to do it cleanly because the problem is some things are very simple and they're no problem, but when you do basically the stuff that Conv is doing with these overlapping...
+There's no way to do it cleanly because the problem is some things are very simple and they're no problem, but when you do basically the stuff that Conv is doing with these overlapping..
 Yeah, when you have overlapping axes, then computing the gradient of that view is really tricky.
-So, you know...
+So, you know..
 recovering that structure.
 There's no point.
 We'll just keep around the real structure that created it.